Rising healthcare costs aren’t just a problem for individuals—they’ve also impacted businesses that prioritize health benefits for their employees.

 These rising prices, coupled with the hassle and one-size-fits-all nature of traditional group benefits, have caused many small businesses to drop health benefits altogether.
 However, not offering health benefits ends up costing more in the long run as employees look elsewhere for jobs with better benefits packages.

-In this post, we’ll review five of the most popular benefits for small groups in 2020:
+Let’s review five of the most popular benefits for small businesses:

 - Small group health insurance